 Peru on the Brink: Class Struggle in the Andes

-Join us on Saturday, January 28th, at 10am PST as we listen to our comrades from the Peruvian Socialist Workers’ Party and the Colombian Socialist Workers’ Party share their revolutionary perspective on this crisis.
+Join us on Saturday, Jan.
+28, at 10 a.m.
+PST as we listen to comrades from the Peruvian Socialist Workers’ Party and the Colombian Socialist Workers’ Party share their revolutionary perspective on this crisis.
 We will have a series of panelists from these organizations present, followed by open discussion and closing remarks by the presenters.